List of Transformers film series cast and characters: Stratosphere

-Topspin

-Topspin (voiced by Steven Barr) is one of the three Wreckers who transforms into an armored version of the #48 Hendrick Motorsports Lowe's/Kobalt driven by Jimmie Johnson, and appears to have claws on his hands.
-Topspin is armed with heavy machine guns.

-In The Last Knight, he is seen in Cuba under the protection of Seymour Simmons and credited as "Volleybot".

 Dinobots

 The Dinobots are the large Cybertronian Knights who transform into giant mechanical spiked dinosaurs.
 In Age of Extinction, they are captured inside of their ship, which Lockdown took over as his prison ship until they are freed by Optimus.
 In The Last Knight, only Grimlock and Slug reappear.

 Grimlock

 Grimlock (voiced by Gregg Berger in Rise of the Dark Spark) is the leader of the Dinobots who transforms into a horned mechanical fire-breathing Tyrannosaurus, and formerly partnered with Optimus to ride on him.

 Strafe

 Strafe is one of the Dinobots who specializes in assault infantry and transforms into a mechanical two-headed, two-tailed Pteranodon, and formerly partnered with Bumblebee.
 He is similar to the Dinobot Swoop.

 Slug

 Slug is the savage destroyer amongst the Dinobots who transforms into a mechanical spiked and bestial Triceratops and formerly partnered with Drift.

 Scorn

 Scorn is the Dinobots' demolition specialist who appears in Age of Extinction and transforms into a mechanical three-sailed Spinosaurus and formerly partnered with Crosshairs.